BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 app.build.js
 ------------
-   This file is ready made for you to have your entire project optimized using the Require.js Optimizer (r.js).
-The file is commented with instructions on how to use it, so I am not going to list the directions here.
-If you have any questions just ask.
+   This file is ready made for you to have your entire project optimized using Node.js, the [Require.js Optimizer](https://github.com/jrburke/r.js/) and [almond.js](https://github.com/jrburke/almond).

+   Almond.js a lightweight AMD shim library created by [James Burke](https://github.com/jrburke), the creator of Require.js.
+Almond is meant for small to medium sized projects that use one concatenated/minified JavaScript file.
+If you don't need some of the advanced features that Require.js provides (lazy loading, etc) then Almond.js is great for performance.

+   Backbone-Require-Boilerplate sets you up to use Require.js in development and Almond.js in production.
+By default, Backbone-Require-Boilerplate is in _development_ mode, so if you want to try out the production build, read the production instructions below.

+    ###Production Build Instructions
+    Navigate to within the **js** folder and then type **node app.build.js** and wait a few seconds.
+Once the script has finished, you will see that both _desktop.min.js_ and _mobile.min.js_ have been updated.

+    Next, update index.html to now point to your minified desktop and mobile files instead of Require.js.
+Look at the index.html file in this [gist](https://gist.github.com/3752005) for the correct _production_ setup.

+    And that's it!
+If you have any questions just create in an issue on Github.

 SpecRunner.html
 ---------------